 A few days ago I was plowing disheartened through the NYTimes 100 Notable Books of 2014 when I felt compelled to tweet my opinion that the two words now guaranteeing a review is bullshit are “luminous” and “fierce.”
 I was joking around, sort of.
 Many comments were exchanged.
 And then today — several days late, yes — I open the FT weekend arts email that I get every Friday night, and I find this: George Orwell’s luminous truths — The English writer is revealed in all his fierce integrity in a new collection of journalism.

-It is particulary sad to see this coming from a British publlication.
-The British should really understand Orwell’s adamant lack of luminosity; you can’t read him without feeling the English cold and damp, and really sitting with him, like ploughing with pleasure through the four volumes of his essays, reviews, and letters, as I once did, could actually give you a nasty cold.
-The phrase “snot rag” is never far from one’s mind.
+It is particularly sad to see this coming from a British publication.
+The British should understand Orwell’s adamant lack of luminosity; you can’t read him without feeling the English cold and damp, and really sitting with him, like ploughing with pleasure through the four volumes of his essays, reviews, and letters, as I once did, could actually give you a nasty head cold — the phrase “snot rag” is never far from one’s mind.
 To call him “luminous” is to sound, among other suspect conditions in an Orwell review, quite American.
-The Brits are not supposed to be so dimwitted: what have we done to them???
+The Brits are not supposed to be so dimwitted: what have we done to them?